 I have lived in Pennsylvania all of my life and am dedicated to serving its citizens.
 I work every day in court, applying the law as it is written, to protect children and strengthen families.
 I hope to bring my judicial experience and temperament to the Superior Court.
 I understand the importance of this responsibility and will serve every day with a fair, open mind to all.

-I ask for your support and vote in the primary election on May 21, 2019 and in the general election on November 5, 2019.
+I ask for your support and vote on November 5, 2019.

 Judge Christylee Peck, Cumberland County Court of Common Pleas.